 SdrDx, in combination with your SDR, is an extremely powerful receiver.
 Reception, recording, playback, analysis, processing — it’s all there, and it’s all been made as easy to use as possible.
 Extensive documentation covers every aspect of operating the software, as well as providing numerous examples and images to help you along.
 If you’re an expert radio user, you’re sure to settle right in.
 If you’re still learning, you can look forward to software that lets your capabilities grow with your knowledge.

-Note to PC users: Run SdrDx and VFO Suite out of the folders I supply them in.
+Note to Windows OS users: Only run SdrDx and SwDb out of the folders I supply them in.
 Don’t stick the executables somewhere else.
 That way lies madness.
 MaDnEsS!

 Current Version and related downloads